 - LiveIntent requests an SSL Certificate for the CNAME from the certificate authority on the publisher’s behalf.

+Please refer to the CNAME FAQ for any questions about CNAMEs.
 If you have any further questions around SSL Certificate secured CNAMEs, feel free to reach out to us at firstname.lastname@example.org